remotion-dev/remotion/packages/docs/docs/spline.md

 The X rotation is half of the Y rotation, so for every 2 turns in the Y axis, our Torus will turn once in the X axis.
 :::

 11. That's it!
-See a rotating Torus in the Remotion Preview.
+See a rotating Torus in the Remotion Studio.

 12. If you want to export your video to a MP4 video file, run: